 "When our puppy Stanley was nine months old, he needed to have surgery on his front right leg.
 Whilst he'd been growing from a pup, the bones in his right leg had grown at different rates, with one stopping growing before the other, causing his leg to bow.
 So at nine months old Stan was nearly lame, in incredible pain, and showing signs of arthritis in two of his little joints.
 He required surgery to fix the problem.
-We had only in two of his little joints.
-He required surgery to fix the problem.
 We had only been customers with Bow Wow Meow for a very short period of time when Stanley required this surgery, and we were just amazed that our claim was accepted and processed with a minimum of fuss.
 From start to finish, we accumulated over \$4,000 in vet bills, and Bow Wow Meow reimbursed us for every bill.
-We cannot say enough about the service we received, and it was such a comfort to know they had our backs during a difficult period." - Rachel and Gary, March 2020 not for Bow Wow Meow Pet Insurance.
+We cannot say enough about the service we received, and it was such a comfort to know they had our backs during a difficult period." - Rachel and Gary, March 2020 to be inserted to support the shattered bone.
+Her surgery cost more than \$3,000 and would have been unaffordable if not for Bow Wow Meow Pet Insurance.